wikimedia/phoenix/docs/artifact.md

 To form scalable collections, the knowledge needs cataloging.
 Consistency of relationships between knowledge parts makes collections consumable by nearly-infinite products and platforms.
 Without overtaxing the system with queries.
 Predictable, prebuilt relationships that don't rely on extensive fuzzy logic queries are ideal.

 ## Multiple trusted sources
-The PoV uses simplewikipedia as the primary knowledge / content source but the same pattern applies to any source we add.
-Multiple wikis, for example.
-As long as the platform can respond to an event sent from the source by getting the change from the source's API, it can join.
+The PoV uses simplewikipedia as the primary knowledge source.
+But the same pattern will apply to adding any subsequent source.
+There can be multiple wikipedia's, for example.
+The platform responds to an event sent from the source by getting the change from the source's API.
+As long as both are possible, a source is likely a valid option.

-[Rosette](TODO link) is our source for topics (what is this knowledge about?).
-Other sources can be added that give context.
+[Rosette](TODO link) is our source for topics, creating collections based on what the knowledge is about.
+Other context-creating sources can be added similarly.
 The topics from Rosette are Wikidata items.
 Wikidata can also be a source to enhance information about the topic.

-## Many product experiences
+## Many product experiences and other platforms
 When we imagine "nearly-infinite product experiences", what comes to mind?
-Answering that question is cross functional work happening now.
+Answering that question is cross-functional work happening now.
 For the PoV, we imagined things like:

 - product experiences requesting knowledge so they can build their own "page", or collection or context for displaying.
 - these experiences drawing from multiple sources and needing relationships that give the integrated knowledge meaning (about Barack Obama, for example)
 - a website or app about Cricket that draws people towards Wikipedia in places that aren't part of the community yet

-## And other platforms
+- any decoupled frontend experience

-We imagined
+For platforms, we imagined
 - big platforms who use the free knowledge getting exactly what they need (and perhaps monetizing that request)
 - interrelationships with What's App and Facebook that draw people into learning and perhaps editing
 - pushing knowledge to platforms

+For a deeper dive into the product experiences and platforms that are supported by modernization, see [PoV products and platforms](TODO).

 ## Challenges to consider
-The primary challenge as we take these steps is embracing uncertainty.
-We can't know how it'll all come together.
-We can make well-reasoned decisions about how to explore the path.
-Other major challenges are:
+The primary challenge is embracing uncertainty.
+We can't know exactly how an emergent system will emerge.
+We can make well-reasoned decisions while exploring the path to modernization.
+We can design for emergence.
+But this requires embracing uncertainty and making sound decisions in the midst of it.

+Modeling and planning for change triggers confusion and anxiety, two things that will most certainly push the system in the wrong direction (to regain status quo).
+This is a challenge must not be underestimated.

+Other major challenges include:

 - Ensuring the infrastructure will scale
 - Agreeing on "just enough structure" of the current page content
 - Breaking down a page into a data model that differs from the crowdsourced version
 - Versioning (across the system)
+- Understanding how creating knowledge in the "sources" interrelates with serving that knowledge everywhere

 ## Next steps
-The next steps are four further artifacts:
+The next steps are delivering four further artifacts:

-- Exploration of infrastructure (design a production version)
+- Infrastructure exploration -- designing a production-viable version of this AWS prototype
-- Model the editing workflow (current, so we understand the needs)
+- Models of current editing workflows, so we understand them
-- Editing exploration - is it possible to decouple editing from serve many of the "read" requests?
+- Editing exploration - what must change in the knowledge sources in order to decouple editing from many products and platforms?
+Are they viable?
-- Continue creating the architecture repository as a space to understand and explore emerging systems patterns
+- Creating the architecture repository as a space to understand and explore emerging systems patterns

-Success depends on:
+Teams are also creating front end prototypes demonstrating uses for these patterns.
+Details on which teams are not yet decided.

+Many branches of discussion have already begun.
+Their success depends on:
 - understanding the tradeoffs, especially in areas that have been philosophically off limits
 - enabling a continuous flow of informed decisions
 - cross-functional discovery and iterative step taking
 - defining aspirational terms like "modern"
 - understanding the cost

 By "cost", we mean estimating the financial investment, though its too soon for that analysis.
 We also mean articulating the time, energy and expertise required.
-By cost, we also mean the social and cultural changes that may be necessary to remove roadblocks.
-And we mean discerning ways to balance our investment, values and goals.
+When we say cost, we also mean the social and cultural changes that may be necessary to remove roadblocks.
+And discerning the balance between our values, goals and investments.